EPRCCAUNAM/ceilo/source/master.rst

    :alt: alternate text
    :align: left

-Ceilo code documentation of EPR group, CCA UNAM
+Ceilometer code documentation of EPR group, CCA UNAM
 ===============================================================

 These pages document the code use to process ceilometer raw data and interpret the backscattering signal to estimate mixed or boundary layer structure.